 - Credit card processing using Stripe, the seamless, no-hassle, economical credit card processing solution.
 Setting up a Stripe account is free, takes minutes and requires no lengthy paperwork, and will allow your patrons to pay using Visa, MasterCard, AmEx, Diners Club, Discover or JCB.
-Stripe charges 2.9%+30 cents per transaction, period, no matter what credit card is used, and all your proceeds are automatically swept daily into your regular business bank account.
+Stripe charges 2.9%+30 cents per transaction (3.5% for AmEx), and all your proceeds are automatically swept daily into your regular business bank account.
 There are no setup fees, monthly fees, processing minimums, or any other expenses whatsoever related to credit card processing.

 - Import historical data–mailing lists and customer lists–in Excel format.
 Import will-call lists from popular third-party ticketing services like Goldstar and Brown Paper Tickets.